trpfr/Ticket-System-Backend-/README.md

 $${\color{red}Still}$$ $${\color{red}in}$$ $${\color{red}development}$$ 🚧

+### Frontend for the project is here: https://github.com/piratinskii/Ticket-System-Frontend

 ## Project Description

 OpenSource TicketSystem is a simple and intuitive ticketing system with a basic web interface, developed as a pet project.
 The backend is written in FastAPI (Python),